1thing-org/hatecrimetracker-frontend/README.md

 set 404 page to index.html too.
 Otherwise you will get NoKey error when loading any page like /home,/admin, etc.

 Vuexy React doc: https://pixinvent.com/demo/vuexy-react-admin-dashboard-template/documentation/

+# How to contribute

+1. Create your own GitHub account
+2. Fork the repository
+3. Make changes and commit to your forked repository
+4. Create Pull Request to https://github.com/lima01/hatecrimetracker-frontend
+5. Wait for reviewer to review and merge the PR